 In 2022 the Whisky School was relaunched following the interruption of the pandemic under the leadership of Headmaster Alan Winchester.

 Alan has assembled a group of expert speakers who deliver a fascinating programme of in-depth lectures, which are complimented by behind-the-scenes technical visits, in order that delegates can gain a real understanding and first-hand experience of malt whisky making in Speyside.
 The lectures will be presented in English by speakers of international standard, all from within the whisky distilling industry and either Members or Fellows of the Institute of Brewing and Distilling.

 The School is limited to a small and exclusive group and the programme is designed so that personal attention can be given.
 All the lecturers and site managers are happy to share their passion for malt whiskies with you and answer your questions.

-The Spirit of Speyside Whisky Festival is indebted to the Whisky School Committee; all volunteers, who develop and deliver the programme under the chairmanship of the Headmaster, Alan Winchester and Committee Chair, Ann Miller.
+The Spirit of Speyside Whisky Festival is indebted to the Whisky School Committee; all volunteers, they develop and deliver the programme under the chairmanship of the Headmaster, Alan Winchester and Committee Chair, Ann Miller.

 There are limited places available annually and the cost is £750 inc. VAT per person.
 For further information or to register your interest in this or future Schools please contact the Festival team here.